schryer/python_course_material/README.md

-# Welcome to the scientific Python programming course
+# Welcome to Scientific Programming with Python

 Please refer to the
 [course website](http://schryer.github.io/python_course_material) for